- How to navigate the Agent Builder interface

 Interface view

 The Interface view is where you define the agent’s appearance.
 You build the interface with components that you can customize and reference in the blueprint.
+This agent’s UI has the following components:- A welcome image in a sidebar

 - A section for the review:

-- A Textarea input for the customer review
+- A Text area Input for the customer review

 - A button to Draft response